wdgstl/ds2002-course/labs/lab6-gha.md

 > **NOTE**: To complete this lab you must first have forked this repository: https://github.com/nmagee/fastapi-demo.
 All work you complete in this lab will be using code from your fork of the repository, and pushing your changes there.

+Find a bug in this lab?
+Email nem2p@virginia.edu.

 ## Building Docker Images with a `Dockerfile`

 Docker allows you to run a container interactively, add software, edit/configure files and settings, and import code (among many other things).
 However, this approach takes time and is not always consistent.